Best Blogging Platforms Compared: The Exit-Cost Framework

 WordPress.org: Still the Default, and That’s Not an Accident

 I know, I know.
 You’ve heard this a thousand times.
-WordPress powers 43% of all websites and holds roughly 60% of the CMS market.
+WordPress powers 43.5% of all websites globally and holds 59.5% of the CMS market according to W3Techs’ May 2026 data.
+Version 7 adoption is already at 2.7% while version 6 still runs on 89.5% of WordPress sites.
 You’re tired of hearing about it.
 But the reason it keeps showing up at the top of every list isn’t brand loyalty.
 It’s the exit cost math.

 WordPress.org (the self-hosted version, not WordPress.com, and that difference matters enormously) scores a perfect four out of four on the exit-cost framework.
 You can export everything to a standard XML file.
 You control your URL structure completely.
 Your email list lives wherever you put it.
 And because you own the server environment, setting up redirects is trivial.

 Is it the easiest platform to set up?
-No. You need hosting (starting around $3 to $8 per month through providers like SiteGround or Cloudways), a domain, and about an afternoon of configuration.
-The admin dashboard isn’t going to win any beauty contests.
-And if you install the wrong combination of 12 plugins, your site speed will tank and your security will look like a screen door on a submarine.
+No. You need hosting (starting around $3 to $8 per month through providers like SiteGround or Cloudways), a domain (about $15 per year), and about an afternoon of configuration.
+The admin dashboard won’t win any beauty contests.
+And with over 59,000 free plugins available, installing the wrong combination can tank your site speed and turn your security into a screen door on a submarine.

 But here’s what I keep coming back to: in four years of helping clients with platform migrations, I’ve moved people off of Wix, Squarespace, Blogger, WordPress.com, and even Substack.
 I’ve never had a client migrate away from a well-built WordPress.org site because they outgrew it.
 The platform bends.
 It doesn’t break.